-After dark is the best time to see the modern Chengdu.
+After dark is the best time to see modern Chengdu.
 Walking along the river bank, we marvelled at the 21st-century high-rise architecture lighting up the skyline – and the many trendy restaurants, clubs, and cafes, located along the riverbank.

 Street food like you’ve never tasted

-We stayed in the Hotel Zen Urban Resort on Longjiang Road – a four-star, affordable hotel, that we have no hesitation in giving five stars for its magnificent standards in accommodation, service, food, value for money, and the helpfulness of its friendly staff.
+We stayed in the Hotel Zen Urban Resort on Longjiang Road – a four-star, affordable hotel, that we have no hesitation in giving five stars for its magnificent standards in accommodation, service, food, value for money, and helpfulness of its friendly staff.

 Located in the beautiful University quarter of Chengdu with its many music shops and cafes, Hotel Zen Urban Resort was the perfect base for us to explore this beautiful and energetic city where past and present seem to blend together seamlessly.